About

 My insights shared: Insight Exchange shares my lived experience, highlighting my responses and resistance to violence and where ‘social responses’ were helpful, unhelpful or harmful.

-The Exchange component shares a person’s insights in a de-identified way with individuals, communities and organisations.
+The 'Exchange' component shares a person’s insights in a de-identified way with individuals, communities and organisations.
 More accurate insights can better inform our awareness, responsibility, and how we all respond to domestic, family and sexualised violence.

 Our social responsibility: Through Insight Exchange we (all) have the opportunity to gain a more accurate understanding of lived experience of domestic and family violence and the role we play as social responders.